Andreasx1/bitcoinUptime/readme.md

 # BitcoinUptime
 A website that continuously calculates bitcoin uptime statistics
-## Usage
-Navigate to http://bitcoinuptime.com or coinuptime.com.
-I also own doge.coinuptime.com/ which redirects here since dogecoinuptime has not been developed.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`